Adam Duvall Preview, Player Props: Red Sox vs. Royals

-On Saturday, Adam Duvall (1.056 slugging percentage in past 10 games, including six home runs) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Alec Marsh.
-First pitch is at 7:10 PM ET.
+Adam Duvall -- hitting .389 in his past 10 games -- will be in action for the Boston Red Sox against the Kansas City Royals, with Taylor Clarke on the hill, on September 3 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Royals.
+He had a one-hit performance in his previous game (1-for-4) against the Royals.

 Adam Duvall Game Info & Props vs. the Royals